getanehAl/Windows-Penetration-Testing/README.md

 ➤ Kill the anti-malware (AV) protected processes using "Bring Your Own Vulnerable Driver" (BYOVD) techniques ➤ Temporarily disable or uninstall the AV software if it is not protected by a password ➤ Install VirtualBox or VMware Workstation on a compromised Windows laptop/workstation and run hacking tools and scripts inside a VM to avoid detection
-➤ Modify the registry keys or rename the AV executable files on a compromised Windows machine and then restart it to disable the EDR
+➤ Modify the registry keys or rename the AV executable files on a compromised Windows machine and then restart it to disable the AV software
 ➤ ...
 ```
 ```